Whenever I hear the word ratatouille, I always think of the movie with Remy the rat, who makes his way to chef stardom.

 The good news is that you only have to use one pan to accomplish this.
 The vegetables have different textures, so different amounts of time are required to cook them to perfection.

-This recipe really is super simple to make, and it just requires a few steps.
+This ratatouille really is super simple to make, and it just requires a few steps.
 Honestly, the biggest time suck is preparing all the vegetables before you cook them.
 That’s why I love to make this recipe with my husband.

 We get a chance to spend some time together in the kitchen before dinner, chopping up the vegetables and sharing the fun experience of cooking together.